-An analysis based upon the results obtained from the rankings computed following the guidelines for the Friedman's test allows us to state the following:
+An analysis based upon the results obtained from the rankings computed following the guidelines for Friedman's test allows us to state the following.

-With respect to imbalanced data sets with IR < 9 (Figure 7):
+First, with respect to imbalanced datasets with IR < 9 (Figure 7), we find the three points that follow.

-- The parameter addressed to balancing data (P factor) lacks interest when the data is not imbalanced enough.
-A EUSCM model obtains good results without balancing mechanisms.
-Hence, in general, EUSCM approach behaves better than EBUS. - However, the best performing method is EBUS-MS-AUC, because it obtains low rankings in both measures, although it is not the best in GM (EUSCM-GS-AUC outperforms it) and in AUC (EUSCM-MS-AUC is the best in this case). - The differences between the use of global and majority selection or GM and AUC in the fitness function do not follow a specific bias towards carrying out the best choice.
+• The parameter addressed to balancing data (P factor) lacks interest when the data is not imbalanced enough.
+The EUSCM model obtains good results without balancing mechanisms.
+Hence, in general, the EUSCM approach behaves better than EBUS.

+- However, the best performing method is EBUS-MS-AUC, because it obtains low rankings in both measures, although it is not the best in GM (EUSCM-GS-AUC outperforms it) and in AUC (EUSCM-MS-AUC is the best in this case). - The differences between the use of global and majority selection or GM and AUC in the fitness function do not follow a specific bias toward carrying out the best choice.

-With respect to imbalanced data sets with IR > 9 (Figure 8):
+Second, with respect to imbalanced datasets with IR > 9 (Figure 8), we find the following.

 - When the IR becomes high, a GS mechanism has no sense due to the reduced number of examples belonging to the minority class.
-Thus, MS mechanism obtains better results than GS mechanism. - We can observe that EBUS models behave better than EUSCM model.
-Therefore, a balancing mechanism may help the under-sampling process over extreme circumstances of imbalance. - In particular, an algorithm that belongs to the group of EBUS models with majority selection, which is EBUS-MS-GM, is the best performing method in this case.
+Thus, the MS mechanism obtains better results than the GS mechanism. - We can observe that EBUS models behave better than the EUSCM model.
+Therefore, a balancing mechanism may help the undersampling process over extreme circumstances of imbalance. - In particular, an algorithm that belongs to the group of EBUS models with majority selection, that is, EBUS-MS-GM, is the best performing method in this case.

-In spite of the conclusion obtained from Iman-Davenport's test, which is that there are not notably differences among the models, we have to choose a certain model for performing a comparison with the state-of-the-art techniques in order to stress the benefit of using EUS.
-Thus, we will select the most accurate model: EBUS-MS-GM, which presents the best result in high imbalanced data sets (IR > 9) and considering all of them (see Figure 6).
+In spite of the conclusion obtained from Iman-Davenport's test, which is that there are not notable differences among the models, we have to choose a certain model for performing a comparison with the state of the art techniques in order to stress the benefit of using EUS.
+Thus, we will select the most accurate model, EBUS-MS-GM, which presents the best result in highly imbalanced datasets (IR > 9) and considering all of them (see Figure 6).

-Finally, Figure 9 shows a set of bar charts that represent the run-time spent by each type of model of EUS on some data sets with different IRs.
-Obviously, they are influenced by the size of the data sets, due to the fact that chromosome size grows agreeing with this increase of size.
-On the other hand, it is observable the fact that GS is less affected by the IR, and that MS is very influenced by it.
-In pima data set, with a low IR, the run-time of EUS model with MS is high because of the evaluation cost of the minority class examples, which are retained in all evaluations.
-In EBUS, this fact is more notably due to the interest in balancing both classes.
-However, when IR is high (as in the case of yeastEXC data set), the EBUS-MS model is favoured in efficiency by its interest in balancing.
+Finally, Figure 9 shows a set of bar charts that represent the runtime spent by each type of model of EUS on some datasets with different IRs.
+Obviously, runtime is influenced by the size of the datasets, due to the fact that chromosome size grows along with this increase in size.
+On the other hand, it is observably the fact that GS is less affected by the IR, and that MS is very influenced by it.
+In the pima dataset, with a low IR, the runtime of the EUS model with MS is high because of the evaluation cost of the minority class examples, which are retained in all evaluations.
+In EBUS, this fact is more notable due to the interest in balancing both classes.
+However, when IR is high (as in the case of the yeastEXC dataset), the EBUS-MS model is favored in efficiency by its interest in balancing.